 The Hertford Heritage Trail

-There was an outbreak of blue plaques in Hertford in 2017 − no fewer than 38 new ones have appeared (with 2 more to be installed in due course for Nos.
-33 and 35), placed on many of the town’s historic and most interesting buildings, and together they form the Hertford Heritage Trail.
+There was an outbreak of blue plaques in Hertford in 2017 − no fewer than 41 new ones appeared, placed on many of the town’s historic and most interesting buildings, and together they form the Hertford Heritage Trail.
 Created by Hertford Town Council, Hertford and Ware Local History Society and Hertford Civic Society, the trail provides a fascinating insight into the history of the town and its significant buildings, notable people, former trades and professions, and rich heritage.